Grapes

 - Palate: full-bodied, firm tannins, high acidity, and a long, slightly savory finish

-- Qvevri styles: add notes of leather, earth, tea leaf, and iron-rich minerality
+- Qvevri styles: add leather, earthy, tea leaf, and iron-rich mineral notes

 Regions